gtfierro/giles/README.md

 Make a note of what IP/Port Mongo and your timeseries databases are running on.

+In the deploy directory, there is a sample [supervisord](http://supervisord.org/) script to help with deployments.

 Giles itself is designed to be easy to install.
 There are several different ways to do it:

 #### Installation From Binary